 We perform dental cleaning in our clinic while your pet is under general anesthesia to protect his/her health, safety and comfort.
 In addition, we examine your pet’s teeth at every visit, grade the level of dental disease, discuss any problems and recommend when a dental procedure is appropriate.

-Dental disease is a very common problem affecting up to 85% of pets over the age of two.
-Infections in the mouth can easily spread to the liver, kidneys and heart, and pain from dental disease can cause your pet to stop eating, which can lead to or worsen other health issues.
+Dental disease affects nearly 85% of pets over the age of two.
+As mentioned, oral infections can easily spread to and affect major organs.
+Additionally, the pain can cause your pet the stop eating, which can lead to new health issues and/or worsen existing ones.

 12624 Bass Lake Road